chef/chef-web-docs/chef_master/source/resource_ohai_hint.rst

 ``hint_name``
    **Ruby Type:** String | **Default Value:** ``'name'``

-   The name of the hints file, if it differs from the resource name.
+   An optional property to set the hint name if it differs from the resource block's name.

 Common Resource Functionality
 =====================================================